Emelie Norenberg

 Emelie Catharina Leontine Törling (née: Norenberg, born 21 February 1985) is a Swedish singer and designer.
 She is most famous for her music.

 Early life

-Emelie Norenberg was born on 21 February 1985, and grew up north of Stockholm.
+Emelie Norenberg was born on 21 February 1985 and grew up north of Stockholm.
 She has one sister, Amanda, and one brother, Oscar.
-As a child she was most interested in music and gymnastics, and learnt piano by ear at the age of five, as well as being trained in classical music for years.
+As a child, she was most interested in music and gymnastics and learned piano by ear at the age of five, as well as being trained in classical music for years.
 She also competed in the Gymnastic Nationals.
 Eventually, she was accepted into a music school, Rytmus.
 Her classmates included former Play members, Rosanna Munter and Fanny Hamlin.
-Emelie says she loves to travel, and has lived and studied abroad in many places, such as Abu Dhabi, London and Sydney, as well as working as an air hostess in many middle eastern countries.
+Emelie says she loves to travel and has lived and studied abroad in many places, such as Abu Dhabi, London, and Sydney, as well as working as an air hostess in many Middle Eastern countries.